-The FOR for the Quilter CRD IV Group as at 31 December 2020 of £94 million was calculated based on the expenses for the year ended 31 December 2019.
-The FOR based on the expenses for the year ended 31 December 2020 is not materially different from that calculated based on expenses for the prior year.
+The FOR for the Quilter CRD IV Group as at 31 December 2021 of £95 million was calculated based on the expenses for the year ended 31 December 2020.
+The recalculation of the FOR based on the expenses for the year ended 31 December 2021 would not result in a material change to the Quilter CRD IV Group solvency position.